 However, this session was cut short after bassist John Paul Jones fell ill, apparently from the heavy stress he was under.
 Jones informed his bandmates that he was tired of the grueling shows and road trips and that he was interested in retiring from the band.
 Band manager Peter Grant asked Jones to reconsider the matter and suggested he take a break to spend some time with his family.
 Meanwhile, "Zeppelin" has handed over the estate to the loyal hands of the emerging "Bad Company" supergroup, which has just signed to "Led Zeppelin's" new label and used the break taken by "Led Zeppelin" to record their debut album, which was released in June 1974.

-The free time with the family did Jones good and after a few months he returned to the band with renewed strength and with a lot of energy to continue the recordings, that were renewed in January 1974.
-Within a short time the band managed to write and record eight songs that filled three sides of a vinyl album.
+The free time with the family did Jones well and after a few months, he returned to the band with renewed strength and with a lot of energy to continue the recordings, which were renewed in January 1974.
+Within a short time, the band managed to write and record eight songs that filled three sides of a vinyl album.
 This led the band to consider a double album, instead of choosing which tracks to cut off in order to fit an album.
 And so it was, the band completed another side of vinyl with Outtakes - old songs that did not fit into the band's previous albums, which were taken from the sessions for the albums "Led Zeppelin III", "Led Zeppelin IV" and "Houses of the Holy".
 This delayed the release date of the album as mixes and reprocessing of the old songs were needed, so that they would match the sound and vibe of the new songs.

 The name of the album was chosen by Jimmy Page and it was meant to describe the recording process as Page saw it.
 He wanted to illustrate the whole physical and written energy during the creation process.